ORNL-AMO/AMO-Tools-Desktop/README.md

 *The code will be signed with a certificate from your keychain automatically as long as it is appropriate and valid*

-## Builing for all platforms at once
+## Building for all platforms at once
 *Only Mac can build all platforms at once*

 Prerequisites as stated above